raffaelj/cockpit_FormValidation/README.md

 ## defaults:

 * if form validation is active
   * key names must be alphanumeric (a-zA-Z0-9) or '-' or '_'
   * check, if required fields are present
   * sending data with unknown field names is not allowed
 * if field validation is active
   * no defaults, only specified validations

 ## Notes

 * Validating to `type:{"phone":false}` could lead to false positives.
 The regex is meant to allow inputs like "0123 45678" or "+49 123-456-78", but "123" returns true, too.
-* honeypot: the field name must match the option `honeypot.fieldname`

 ## i18n